Oxnard Klan Riot of 1978: Background

 Oxnard was, until around the 1970s, a majority-white suburb, with the demographics shifting towards becoming a majority-Latino city.
 The Klan had a historically weak presence in Ventura County, being stronger in the Los Angeles area, particularly in Inglewood and Anaheim.
 While for much of its history the city was majority white, by 1963, Oxnard schools were becoming "majority-minority."
 In the 1970s, segregation became a divisive issue in the city, particularly in the context of schools.
 After the 1971 Soria v.
 Oxnard School District Board of Trustees verdict challenged the de facto segregation, with the verdict declaring the Oxnard Elementary School District had a responsibility to have "a racially balanced elementary school system."
 A fight over busing students and school district segregation came to a head, but this did not lead to the Klan's rise in Oxnard as it did in towns like Pontiac, Michigan, at around the same time.
-Regardless, racial tensions rose, like they did in many LA area suburbs during integration.
+Regardless, racial tensions rose, as was the case in many LA area suburbs during integration.

 Recent history in the county demonstrated that members of the predominantly working-class communities in Ventura County were willing to use militancy.
 In the decades prior to the event, working-class Mexican immigrants and Chicanos across Ventura County also participated in strikes, riots, and rebellions.
 The major instances were in La Colonia in 1971, as well as again in 1974, and in nearby Santa Paula twice in the same year.
 People fought against police departments for the heavy-handed patrolling of neighborhoods, police brutality, and curfews enforced in neighborhoods like La Colonia, which were enforced in full riot police formations.
 Also in the county, a circuit of activists formed around organizations like the Community Service Organization (CSO), UFW, both known for their leadership by Cesar Chavez in Oxnard, the NAACP, and the Brown Berets, and several unions.
 Additionally, a base of activists formed around campuses in the county, particularly with organizations like MEChA and Black Student Union.

-In 1977, Racial tensions would escalate to their highest before the riot due to a rape and murder case, in which three Latino residents of Oxnard murdered Paul Yenney Jr. and raped and assaulted Linda Fiene, both a high-school couple.
+In 1977, racial tensions would escalate to their highest before the riot due to a rape and murder case, in which three Latino residents of Oxnard murdered Paul Yenney Jr. and raped and assaulted Linda Fiene, both a high-school couple.
 In July 1978, the Klan organizers successfully applied for a permit for an event that would be led by Tom Metzger, the Klan's second most famous leader at the time.
 The Klansmen chose to show The Birth of a Nation, the seminal Klan propaganda piece that outlines much of their central ideology, and was additionally used to stage recruiting rallies as far back as the 1920s.
 The Progressive Labor Party (PLP), along with their sub-organization Committee Against Racism (CAR), were allowed to protest the event by the City government, as part of the organization's campaign against fascists and racist organizations.